dobrypd/Assembler-Course/README.md

 Chronological list:
 -------------------

- 1. Game Of Life (without SSE and MMX)
+ 1. Game Of Life, (2 branches - with, and without SSE)
+ 2. Line detection.

 Author: